experimentarium/times/docs/part-4/part-4.md

 ![](assets/image93.png)

-}Figure 68.
+Figure 68.
 Results -- Emissions by Sector Results Table for DemoS_002

 **Objective-Function** = 496 637 M euros (see the \_SysCost table).